karlssonlord/rulemailer/README.md

 ## Requirements

-- PHP 5.4 or above
+- PHP 5.4.* or PHP 5.5.*
-- Magento 1.9.* - earlier versions might work, but remains untested
+- Magento 1.9.* - earlier versions might work, but remains untested and those version do not officially support PHP 5.4 either...

 ## Install

-Move files to the right place or use modman/composer to deploy them.
+Use [Composer](http://getcomposer.org) to install this module's dependencies.

+    composer install --no-dev

+Use [Modman](https://github.com/colinmollenhour/modman) or [Composer](https://github.com/Cotya/magento-composer-installer) to deploy them this module into your Magento app.
 Flush the cache and logout admin user before visiting the configuration section in admin backend.

-### Composer

-    composer install --no-dev

-You have to run this command regardless of whether composer is used to deploy the module into the Magento app.
-Otherwise module dependencies will not be loaded.

-### Modman
+### Module assumes

-    modman deploy KL_Rulemailer
+Currently this module makes the assumption that the MAGENTO_ROOT is place in a subdirectory from your project root.

+Either like this

+	src/{MAGENTO_ROOT}

+...or like this

+	src/magento/{MAGENTO_ROOT}

+Directory names won't matter.

 ## Usage